How to Become a Notary in Indiana

 Is notary training or an exam required to become a notary or to renew a notary commission in Indiana?

-- Complete a continuing education course.
+- Complete a course of education.

 How much does it cost to become a notary public in Indiana?

-- A $16.23 fee to obtain an Indiana State Police Limited Criminal History Record.
+- A $16.32 fee to obtain an Indiana State Police Limited Criminal History Record.

-- The cost of a $25,000 notary surety bond.
+- The price of a $25,000 notary surety bond.
+Click here to view our Indiana notary bond price.

-- The price of a notary journal if the notary wishes to adhere to the recommendations of the Secretary of State to record every notarial act performed in a journal.
+- A notary journal if the notary would like to adhere to the recommendations of the Indiana Secretary of State to record every notarial act performed.
+Click here to view our notary journal prices.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Indiana?